Oliver-Bonas/netsuite_uploader/README.md

 If you want to use multithreading, that requires netsuite gems.
 You'll probably need to contact tom fuller! (that's me!) because i have ALL the gems!

+# git - things to bear in mind

+* Make sure you clear all outputs in jupyter notebooks before you commit
+* Add any csv files to git ignore! :)